Heritage Crafts

 • Market issues: With some manufacturers, the core business is machine-made brushes and so the survival of the hand craft is dependent on the survival of the core business.

-• Training issues: brush making is skilled and the training period is long.
-Manufacturers also have to allow for people leaving the trade after being trained, which can be a significant risk.
+• Training issues: G B Kent & Sons, the only firm manufacturing clothes, shoe and shaving brushes is currently training new staff.
+However, brush making is skilled and the training period is long.
+Manufacturers have to allow for people leaving the trade after being trained, which can be a significant risk.

 Craftspeople currently known